ArjenSchwarz/awstools/README.md

 The AWS configuration is read from the standard locations:

-* Your environment variables (`AWS_ACCESS_KEY`, `AWS_SECRET_ACCESS_KEY`, etc.).
+* Your environment variables (`AWS_ACCESS_KEY`, `AWS_SECRET_ACCESS_KEY`, `AWS_PROFILE` etc.).
 * The values in your `~/.aws/credentials` file.
 * Permissions from the IAM role the application has access to (when running on AWS)

-Unfortunately, the Go SDK doesn't support the credentials used by the AWS CLI v2 for AWS SSO connections.
-If you wish to use this, you will need to export the current settings (for an example see the `awsexportcurrent` function in [this zsh config file](https://github.com/ArjenSchwarz/custom_zsh/blob/master/plugins/aws-shorts/aws-shorts.plugin.zsh)) or use a tool like [benkehoe/aws-sso-credential-process](https://github.com/benkehoe/aws-sso-credential-process).
+Since switching to the aws-go-sdk-v2, awstools now supports the AWS CLI v2 generated credentials for AWS SSO sessions.
+If you haven't used this before, you can read [the documentation for how to set this up](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).
+You can then set your profile using the `AWS_PROFILE` environment variable and it will be automatically picked up.

+TODO: #6 add support for a `--profile` flag

 [latest]: https://github.com/ArjenSchwarz/awstools/releases